rexthompson/DATA-512-Final-Project/README.md

 ## Data Retrieval and Cleaning

-Data retrieval and cleaning are an important part of any project; however, I kept these steps out of the Jupyter Notebook so as to not clutter the analysis.
-Instead, you will find the code for these steps in this repository's [code](/code) directory.
+Data retrieval and cleaning are important parts of any project; however, I kept these steps out of the Jupyter Notebook so as to not clutter the analysis.
+Instead, you will find the code for these steps in this repository's [/code](/code) directory.

 The following includes details on these steps and instructions on how to use the data retrieval and cleaning steps if you wish to reproduce or extend my analysis.

 ### Data Retrieval

-The raw Transaction and Blockface data required some cleaning and reformatting to enable this analysis.

-## Tools

-I used the R programming language (Version 3.4.2) with the `dplyr` (0.7.4), `lubridate` (1.6.0) and `readr` (1.1.1) packages and base plotting for all tasks including data import, cleaning, analysis and visualization.

-I used a .sh script to combine the 300 raw 7-day transaction .csv files into a single large .csv file.

-I wrote my analysis in a Jupyter Notebook with the IRKernel to clearly document each step of the research process and support readability and reproducibility.

-I performed all work on a mid-2015 MacBook Pro running macOS High Sierra (Version 10.13.1).
+At the time of this project the Transaction data API limited requests to no more than seven days at a time.
+Thus, I wrote a few functions in R to automate the process of downloading the Transaction data in seven-day chunks over the period of interest.

+The following three functions are included in [`downloadData.R`](./code/downloadData.R):

+* `downloadTransactions()`: Base-level function which retrieves data from the Transaction data API for a given date range (up to seven days in duration)
+* `downloadSevenDayChunks()`: Wrapper function around `downloadTransactions()` which automatically downloads data in seven-day chunks over a larger given date range
+* `dateChecker()`: Checks whether a given date interval splits evenly into seven-day chunks.
+This is useful when trying to figure out dates to feed to `downloadSevenDayChunks()` to minimize the number of files needed to store the data.

+I manually downloaded the Blockface data since it only consisted of a single, small file.

+### Data Cleaning

+#### Transaction Data

+#### Blockface Data

 ## References